doubt72/curry/README.md

 [doubtful](https://github.com/doubt72/doubtful), another fairly pointless toy language.
-Both were written as an experimental (learning) project after I got inspired by reading compiler papers because I didn't know much about compilers and was curious (I'd been on the operating system track instead as an undergraduate.
-Although I didn't finish a computer science major, it wasn't because I didn't have enough computer science credits).
+Both were written as an experimental (learning) project after I got inspired by reading compiler papers because I didn't know much about compilers and was curious.
+Up to that point I'd never really known anything about compilers at all, I'd been on the operating system track instead as an undergraduate (although I didn't finish a computer science major, it wasn't because I didn't have enough computer science credits).
 In hindsight, reading those papers and things may have been a poor decision, but I guess it passed the time between interviews.